 Crumbs promotes Expanded recognition and degradation by the SCFSlimb/β-TrCP ubiquitin ligase.
 Proc Natl Acad Sci USA (2014) 111(19):E1980-9.
 PMID: 24778256

 Combined functional genomic and proteomic approaches identify a PP2A complex as a negative regulator of Hippo signalling.
 Mol Cell (2010) 39(4):521-34.
 PMID: 20797625

 Our group currently has three major areas of research:

 Metastasis is the migration or dissemination of cancer cells from one organ or tissue to another and is the main cause of cancer-related mortality.
-We are studying the role of ubiquitylation in the regulation of tissue invasion using, among others, the border cell system in the developing Drosophilaoocyte as a model for collective cell migration.
+We are studying the role of ubiquitylation in the regulation of tissue invasion using several Drosophila models.
 In addition, we are collaborating with John Marshall's group to address the importance of reversible ubiquitylation for the invasive potential of breast cancer cells.

 One of the main reasons why cancer therapies fail is the fact that tumours are composed of cells that carry different mutations which alter cell behaviour and potentially allow a subset of tumour cells to survive upon treatment.
 While studying this phenomenon in vivo is challenging, we are generating genetic tools to address tumour heterogeneity using Drosophila as a model due to the multiple genetic tools available in the fly.
 By combining fly genetics with microscopy imaging and mathematical modelling, we aim to characterise the basic mechanisms that underlie tumour heterogeneity and to study how specific genetic mutations alter clonal dynamics of tumour cell populations.